 CRA’s Mill #16

 CRA owns a second finishing mill that is currently being stored in the Houston area.
-We expect to have this mill fully operational in 2018.
 Its features include:

 Our finishing mills will run all nickel, super duplex/ duplex, and chrome alloys.